Saving vs. Investing: What Is Investing? Part 1 – Cash Flow

 Most investing returns fizzle far beneath our expectations.
-When we most want our money to make money, we end up flatlining, or even losing money.
+When we most want our money to generate cash flow, we end up flatlining, or even losing money.
 The prosperity and confidence we’d hoped for elude us, leaving us more anxious and uncertain instead.

 Could it be that we have our sights on the wrong target?
 Let’s take a look at investing from a cash flow perspective to untangle the confusion and bring you investing clarity.

 You need to understand why this investing performance failure occurs, in order to overcome it, get your money working for you, and create the financial peace and prosperity you desire.